General Motors Technical Center: Operation

 When it was completed, the Tech Center was used for R&D, allowing GM's subsidiaries to consolidate their R&D activities in one place.
 In addition to administrative offices, the complex housed GM's research, process development, styling, and engineering departments, four of GM's ten major divisions at the time.
 Sloan wrote that the Tech Center was intended "not to manufacture products but to promote science, advanced mechanical arts and styling in an atmosphere of study and experimentation".
-Specialized facilities, such as isotope labs and hot and cold rooms, allowed the research development to test out materials and technologies, along with conducting research into more obscure technologies.
+Specialized facilities, such as isotope labs and hot and cold rooms, allowed the research development to test out materials and technologies, along with conducting research on more obscure technologies.
 Other buildings were used for a wide range of activities; for instance, the engineering division developed things such as transmissions and programming languages at the Tech Center, while the styling division designed their ergonomic vehicle interiors there.
 New vehicle models were developed there before they were released to the public.
 The complex also hosted events such as the Feminine Auto Show.